sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

     			     =
     			     'bangalore'

-2) Further enhance your program to now extract certain parts of the same query:
+2) Further enhance your program to extract certain parts of the same query:

 	i.
 Get only file name from the query string.